 A Strategic Hub for Digital Safety

-Announced at the Safer with Google India Summit, Google’s Safety Charter outlines a roadmap for user protection.
+Announced in the Google India Summit, a “Safety Charter” outlines a roadmap for user protection.
 Initiatives like Google Play Protect, which blocked nearly 60 million high-risk app installations since its India pilot in October 2024, and Google Pay, which issued 41 million scam transaction warnings, highlight Google’s proactive stance.
-The GSEC will harness advanced AI and human expertise to develop cutting-edge tools, ensuring users stay ahead of evolving threats.
+The centre will harness advanced AI and human expertise to develop cutting-edge tools, ensuring users stay ahead of evolving threats.

 Why Hyderabad?
 The Heart of India’s Tech Revolution

 Hyderabad’s selection as the GSEC’s home underscores its reputation as India’s “Cyber City.”
 Hosting tech giants like Microsoft, Amazon, and Meta, the city boasts world-class IT infrastructure and a skilled workforce.
 Telangana’s investor-friendly policies were key to securing this project.
-In August 2024, Chief Minister Revanth Reddy and IT Minister D. Sridhar Babu visited Google’s global headquarters, finalizing the GSEC deal—a milestone celebrated in posts on X by the Telangana CM’s office and local tech enthusiasts.
+In August 2024, Chief Minister Revanth Reddy and IT Minister D. Sridhar Babu visited Google’s global headquarters, finalizing the initiative—a milestone celebrated in posts on X by the Telangana CM’s office and local tech enthusiasts.

 Core Objectives of the Hyderabad GSEC

-- Fostering Collaboration: The GSEC will work with local stakeholders, including governments and universities, to build a resilient digital ecosystem.
+4. Fostering Collaboration: The GSEC will work with local stakeholders, including governments and universities, to build a resilient digital ecosystem.

 These objectives align with India’s vision to become a global tech leader, as articulated by Prime Minister Narendra Modi, and position the GSEC as a catalyst for sustainable digital progress.